elizabethdaly/pands-project/README.md

 ### Boxplots <a name="boxp"></a>

-I later realsied that I could investigate the distribution of variables using **Matplotlib** boxplot, which makes a box and whisker plot for each column of the DataFrame.
+I later realsied that I could easily investigate the distribution of variables using **Matplotlib boxplot**, which makes a box and whisker plot for each column of the DataFrame.
 The box extends from the lower to upper quartile values of the data, with a line at the median.
 The whiskers extend from the box to show the range of the data.
 Outliers are those data points past the ends of the whiskers.
 The result is a very good visual summary of the data.
-Any observations?
-Few outliers.
+There appear to be few outliers in the data set, and the data appear to be kind of symmetrical; the median is roughly in the middle of the box, which is roughly in the middle of the whiskers.

 ![Boxplot Iris-setosa](Setosa_boxplot.jpeg)
 ![Boxplot Iris-versicolor](Versicolor_boxplot.jpeg)